bocal soup

 • All lessons are 45-60 minutes for $40/session.

-• Afternoons/early evening on Monday thru Friday (see Calendar for more details).
+• Afternoons/early evening on Tuesday thru Friday.

 Looking for more information or to setup lessons?